ICICLE Overview

 What Can You Do with ICICLE?

-If you're a circuit developer facing bottlenecks, integrating ICICLE into your prover may solve performance issues.
-ICICLE is integrated into popular ZK provers like Gnark and Halo2, enabling immediate GPU acceleration without additional code changes.
+If you're a circuit developer facing performance bottlenecks, integrating ICICLE into your prover could offer immediate relief.
+ICICLE is already integrated with popular ZK frameworks like Gnark and Halo2, enabling GPU acceleration without requiring changes to your existing code.

-ICICLE is also well-suited for prototyping and developing small-scale projects.
-With bindings for Golang and Rust, you can easily create a library implementing specific cryptographic primitives, such as a KZG commitment library, using ICICLE.
+ICICLE is also great for prototyping and smaller projects.
+With bindings for Golang and Rust, you can quickly build libraries implementing specific cryptographic primitives—like a KZG commitment scheme—with minimal overhead.

 Get Started with ICICLE